 - The Pick list can be saved and sent (if required) by clicking Print → Pick List or Email → Pick List.

-NOTE: Orders that have yet to be picked, or those with Status = Picking, can also be scheduled for picking and/or assigned to designated pickers from the Fulfilment View on the Sales page.
+NOTE: Orders that have yet to be picked, or those with Status = Picking, can also be scheduled for picking and/or assigned to designated pickers from the Fulfillment View on the Sales page.
 For more information, see Sales Views.

 Packing involves taking the picked stock items and preparing them to be shipped.